 North West London is renowned for its collection of independent cafés and shops and its sense of community.
 Here are some of the cultural landmarks and local hangouts you need to try if you choose to live in Willesden Green.

-Independent cinemas are hard to come by in the UK, and this award-winning one screen cinema is located right on Willesden’s doorstep.
+Independent cinemas are hard to come by in the UK, but this award-winning one screen cinema is located right on Willesden’s doorstep.
 The Lexi screens the latest blockbusters, opera, foreign films and special events.
 It’s mostly run by volunteers and the profits go to a charity in South Africa.

 Swaminarayan Hindu Temple/Neasden Temple